MetaMask is a popular Ethereum wallet and browser extension. It allows you to send and receiving ETH, store NFTs, use dApps, and Swaps tokens.

 The app comes with a built-in privacy browser, with links to different apps and exchanges.
 The browser extension allows you to connect to your hardware wallet which can make using the extension a little safer than the app.

-- Make your choice and click the big blue Install button
+Make your choice and click the big blue Install button.

-4. MetaMask will first ask you to make a password.
 We recommend using a Password Manager such as 1Password to auto generate a secure password.
 It will also make sure that your passwords are hard to crack and not present in any existing password leaks online.

-Your password will unlock the app so you can use it.
 This is not the same thing as a Recovery or Seed Phrase that you’ll need to set up next.
-Do not use a password you’ve used elsewhere.

 Read, Agree and click the Create button.

-5. Next, MetaMask will show you a video about your recovery phrase.
 It’s literally the key to your wallet and funds.
 Enter it in a password manager, a bank vault, a safe deposit box, or somewhere else secure.
 Never, ever, ever share it with anyone else.
 If someone else, even your brother, asks you for this seed phrase, they are trying to steal funds from your wallet.

 Continue once you’ve watched that video.

-6. The lock icon reveals your secret phrase (words).
 You need to write them down in the correct order, otherwise they won’t work.
 You can also download the secret backup phrase.

 Once you’ve got it secured, click Next.

-7. You’ll be asked to put the phrase back in order by dragging and dropping the words.
+You’ll be asked to put the phrase back in order by dragging and dropping the words.
 Once this is verified, you can click Next to continue.

-8. You get to a screen congratulating you on a job well done.
+You get to a screen congratulating you on a job well done.
 It is time to learn about all the features of your wallet.

-Click: All Done.
+Click: All Done

-Exploring Your Wallet
+Exploring Your MetaMask Wallet

-When you open your wallet, the only cryptocurrency listed will be Ethereum (ETH).
-By default, it will only create one initial account.
-Note that MetaMask allows you to separate and create different cryptocurrency accounts storing ERC-20 compliant tokens and NFTs on the Ethereum blockchain.
+MetaMask allows you to separate and create different accounts storing ERC-20 compliant tokens and ERC-721 (NFTs) on the Ethereum blockchain.

 The circular icon on top of “Account 1” in the mobile app, or the top-right-hand corner is “Account 1”.
 That’s you by default.
 You can create a second account and switch between them.